JFolberth/TheYAMLPipelineOne/README.md

 # Naming

 Every file will have a '_' followed by the type of template it is.
-This is to help easily identify what type of file is being called by the parent templates.
+This is to help easily identify what type of file is being called by the parent templates. '_env' means the job can be used across multiple environments.
+This helps indicate if this job can scale and help differentiate it from a build job/stage which may only execute once.

+# Variables
+Each Azure environment will have it's one explicit variables.
+In this case it's the service connection related to the specific environment.
+I have only included 'dev'; however, the thought is multiple environments could be laid out.
+The assumption is the environmnet name passed in will match the abreviation on the file.

 # Templates to Date